Climbing Mt. Elbrus (5642m)

 Generally we stay at the refuge this night.
 If a group comes back from the top before 2 p.m. we can discuss the possibility to descend to the valley and have overnight at the mountain hotel.
 However this will require additional payment for hotel, because this night is paid for the huts.

 Day 7: Extra day

 This is a reserve day in case of bad weather on the previous day.
-When the group takes an attempt of reaching the summit on this day, it is necessary to descend to the valley same evening by all means, though it may be hard because the ski lifts stop working at 4 p.m.
+Should the group make an attempt at the summit on this day, it is necessary to descend to the valley same evening by all means, though it may be hard because the ski lifts stop working at 4 p.m.
 Overnight at hotel.

 Day 8: Heading home

-Drive to Mineralnye Vody airport early in the morning to be in time for the flight which departs at 11:35.
+Drive to Mineralnye Vody airport early in the morning to be in time for the flight home.
 If you need to be at the airport earlier or your flight departs much later than 12:35, you can order an individual transfer.

 Equipment and Info

 The summer at the foot of the mountain is more or less Continental.
 That means HOT in this case, so be prepared for hot, dry weather down in the valleys.
 The evenings will be cold on the mountain as you get up high, a sleeping bag with a comfort temp range of 0 degrees Celsius (32 deg.
 Fahrenheit).
 The coldest part of the trip will be your leaving from 4200 meters at 2 AM.
 Expect temperatures to drop to -20 Celsius.
 Keeping the above in mind, we recommend the following equipment: